 - Consensus building

 - Charisma, and

-Vision – takes imagination to see things that others do not.
-Possibilities, prediction and farsightedness.
-Great leaders, which should be a goal for all of us, have the ability to see what others do not see.
-In order to do that, they must see beyond the challenges, the negativity, and look into what could be.
+Vision – takes imagination to see things that others do not: possibilities, prediction, and farsightedness.
+Great leaders, which should be a goal for all of us, can see what others do not.
+To do that, they must see beyond the challenges and negativity and look into what could be.
 Take Franklin D. Roosevelt during the Great Depression.
-Roosevelt could have easily been overcome with the unemployment, the poor, the banking crisis, the terrible economy and numerous other problems of the time.
-The “New Deal” was a series of programs, public works projects and financial reforms and regulations enacted to help get the economy back.
+Roosevelt could have given up with problems like unemployment, the poor, the banking crisis, the terrible economy, and numerous other problems of the time.
+The “New Deal” was a series of programs, public works projects, and financial reforms and regulations enacted to help get the economy back.

-Pragmatism – among other definitions is matter-of-factness, a practicality that holds common sense.
+Pragmatism – among other definitions, is matter-of-factness, practicality that holds common sense.
 Which President receives the most pragmatic distinction?
-A few come to mind but Woodrow Wilson is certainly one.
-He took over control of the railroads and made the Senate and the Congress bend to him and his goals.
+A few come to mind, but Woodrow Wilson is undoubtedly one.
+He took control of the railroads and made the Senate and Congress bend to him and his goals.
 His blunt and forward style kept people wondering what was next in so many ways.
 Defining the quality for ourselves can take broad application depending on how we define it.

-Trustworthiness – Notice that the word trustworthiness is made up of trust-worth-iness.
-Are you trust worth?
-Do you mean what you say and follow-through with what you say?
-If so, then you don’t just say things that put others down, you are careful in expressing your opinion.
-If someone is putting another person down, you say something like, “Hey, you know he is just in the other room, let’s go and get him in order that he can hear this first hand.”
-Or, “Sorry, I don’t say things about someone when they aren’t around, nor will I do so about you and I think we both can appreciate that.”
+Trustworthiness – Notice that the word trustworthiness has the word worth in it.
+Is your trust worthy?
+Do you mean what you say and follow through with what you say?
+If so, you don’t just say things that put others down; you are careful in expressing your opinion.
+If someone is putting another person down, you say something like, “Hey, you know he is just in the other room, let’s go and get him so that he can hear this first hand.”
+Or, “Sorry, I don’t say things about someone when they aren’t around, nor will I do so about you, and I think we both can appreciate that.”
 That will generally get the process stopped and going in another direction.